AXA Mansard Upgrades Payment Channels - THISDAYLIVE

-AXA Mansard Plc, a member of the AXA Group and global leader in insurance and asset management has introduced more payment channels to eliminate challenges its customers may have experienced in the past with regards to payments.
+AXA Mansard Plc, a member of the AXA Group has announced its introduction of more payment channels to eliminate challenges its customers may have experienced in the past with regards to payments.

 With the introduction of these multiple payment platforms, users will have easy, quick and convenient mode of premium payments.